codesnippetspro/code-snippets/readme.txt

  To turn safe mode off, either [comment out](http://php.net/manual/language.basic-syntax.comments.php) this line or delete it.

+ You can also activate safe mode on a per-page basis by appending `?snippets-safe-mode=true` to the URL.

 = Is there a way to add a snippet but not run it right away? = Yes.
 Just add it but do not activate it yet.